Tyrone Barnett: Career

-Non-league
+Early career

-Barnett began his career as a youth player with West Bromwich Albion but left The Hawthorns after not being offered a professional contract.
+Barnett began his career as a youth team player with West Bromwich Albion.
+He left The Hawthorns after not being offered a professional contract.
 He instead moved to Rushall Olympic, making his Southern League Division One South & West debut at the age of 19 in a 3–1 defeat to Clevedon Town.
 He ended the 2005–06 season with nine goals in 41 appearances.
 His form at the start of the 2006–07 season, scoring nine goals in 16 appearances in all competitions, led Northern Premier League Premier Division side AFC Telford United to sign Barnett in October 2006 in exchange for Dean Perrow joining Rushall on a one-month loan deal.
 However, he fell out of favour at the New Bucks Head and left to join Willenhall Town at the end of the season.

 He spent the 2007–08 season with the "Lockmen", finishing as the club's top scorer with 22 goals, before he joined Hednesford Town.
 He scored 28 goals in all competitions during his first season, helping the "Pitmen" to win the Birmingham Senior Cup for the first time in 73 years with a 2–0 win over Stourbridge.
 He scored 26 goals in 53 games across the 2009–10 campaign to help Hednesford qualify for the Southern Premier Division play-offs.
 Before turning professional he had jobs working for the Halifax bank, British Car Auctions, as a security guard in job centres and as a delivery driver for a waste management company.

 Macclesfield Town

 In May 2010, Barnett moved to League Two side Macclesfield Town, joining former Hednesford teammate Ross Draper at Moss Rose.
 He made a goalscoring debut on the opening day of the 2010–11 season in a 2–2 draw at Stevenage.
 He initially signed a one-year deal with an option for a second; the option was quickly taken up by the "Silkmen" after he enjoyed a successful start to his league career.
-However manager Gary Simpson admitted that "if he keeps playing like that we'll struggle to keep hold of him".
+However, manager Gary Simpson admitted that "if he keeps playing like that we'll struggle to keep hold of him".
 Barnett was voted by Macclesfield Town supporters their Player of the Year for 2010–11 after scoring 13 goals in 51 matches.